 ~ From I Remember Better When I Paint

-Art Therapy for Alzheimer’s
+Art Therapy for Alzheimer’s Disease

 Alzheimer’s is a progressive disease that affects the brain in a predictable way.
-It begins in the hypothalamus, the area of the brain responsible for creating memories from experiences.
+It begins in the hippocampus, the area of the brain responsible for creating memories from experiences.
 From there it moves to the front of the brain where language is processed and the executive functions like decision making take place.
 From there it moves to the logic center where problem solving and planning are controlled.
 Emotions and creativity remain viable for a much longer time.
 (Read more about the process and progression of Alzheimer’s disease)

 By stimulating these areas we can make connections in a way that we may have thought were lost forever.
 By allowing the individual with Alzheimer’s to communicate using emotional and creative centers of the brain, rather than logical and memory centers, it will become less obvious that he or she is even affected by the disease.

-Two Ways to Enjoy Art Therapy
+Two Ways to Enjoy Art Therapy for Alzheimer’s

 We can create our own art or music or stories, or we can enjoy those things that others have created.
 Both activities can provide an enjoyable diversion for any of us, and both are therapeutic for the person with Alzheimer’s disease.